-- a.
-Time for students to complete homework. - b.
-A place for students to complete homework. - c.
-The basic materials needed. - d.
-The expectation for homework to be completed. - e.
-The supervision necessary to ensure successful completion of homework. - f.
-Information to the teacher about homework questions or concerns, and feedback regarding the quantity and difficulty of homework.
+- a. time for students to complete homework.

+- b. a place for students to complete homework.

+- c. the basic materials needed.

+- d. the expectation for homework to be completed. - e. the necessary supervision to ensure successful completion of homework. - f. information to the teacher about homework questions or concerns, and feedback regarding the quantity and difficulty of homework.